chipweinberger/flutter_pcm_sound/README.md

 ## Event Based Feeding

 Unlike traditional audio libraries which use a high-frequency timer-based audio callback, `flutter_pcm_sound` uses a low-frequency event-based callback.
+This integrates more seamlessly in the existing Flutter event loop, without necessitating an Isolate to ensure precise timing.

 Your feed callback is invoked _once_ for each of these events:
 - **Low-buffer event** – when the number of buffered frames falls **below** the threshold set with `setFeedThreshold`.
 - **Zero event** – when the buffer is fully drained (`remainingFrames == 0`).

-**Note:** _once_ means once per `feed()` — every time you feed new data, it allows the plugin to trigger another low-buffer or zero event.
+**Note:** _once_ means once per `feed()` — every time you feed new data, the plugin will trigger another low-buffer or zero event when necessary.

 > 💡 **Tip:**  By altering how many extra samples you `feed` beyond your threshold, you can control how often `flutter_pcm_sound` invokes your feed callback.

-> 🧠 **Why event-based feeding?** You might wonder why `flutter_pcm_sound` doesn’t just use a timer to request more samples every few milliseconds like every other audio library.
-The problem is asynchronous timing.
-Whether the timer runs on the Dart or native side, your feed callbacks get bunched up behind Dart UI work, leading to audio delays, pops, & excess work, and means it's not really a reliable "timer".
-Event-based better reflects the limitations of Dart timing and is more efficient.

-> 💡 **Tip:** If you prefer, it's easy to wrap `flutter_pcm_sound` to simulate a traditional timer-based callback.
-1) set a extremely large feed threshold so that `flutter_pcm_sound` regularly tells you its `remainingFrames` 2) start a Dart-side `Timer.periodic(...)` or `Ticker` 3) invoke a new callback using this timer and pass it `remainingFrames` minus elapsed time, so that the callback knows how much to feed.
+> 💡 **Tip:** If you prefer, it's easy to wrap `flutter_pcm_sound` to simulate traditional timer-based feeding.
+1) set a large feed threshold so that `flutter_pcm_sound` regularly tells you its `remainingFrames` 2) start a Dart-side `Timer.periodic(...)` or `Ticker` 3) use that timer to invoke a new feed callback and pass it the `remainingFrames` minus the elapsed time since the original callback.

 > 💡 **Tip:** Consider running your sound code in a Dart `Isolate`, so that it is decoupled from UI framedrops.